thebrandonlucas/blu-3/src/lib/md/readme.md

 author: Brandon Lucas
 date: 2021-01-01
 ---

 Welcome!
 I'm __Brandon Lucas__.
-I'm interested in a wide variety of things, but focus on [Bitcoin](https://bitcoin.org/en/) and [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software), and try to read and write on other topics like history when I can.
+I'm interested in [Bitcoin](https://bitcoin.org/en/) and other [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) and am usually building things, but also love to read and write when I can.

+On this site you'll find:

+- [__Words__](/words): A collection of longer-form articles, shorter-form blogs, quotes I like, books I recommend (and perhaps some reviews later), rough "sketches" of thoughts or ideas, websites, tools, and applications I like, etc. Here be the "meat" of the site.
+- [__Work__](/work): Projects I've worked on or am still working on, primarily a collection of open source contributions.
+- [__About__](/about): Learn a bit more about me, contact info, donation portal, etc.

+Here's a preview of some of the main stuff:

+### Articles
+...

+### Blog Posts
+...